-So that you can test your implementation of speller, we've also provided you with a whole bunch of texts, among them the script from Austin Powers: International Man of Mystery, a sound bite from Ralph Wiggum, three million bytes from Tolstoy, some excerpts from Machiavelli and Shakespeare, the entirety of the King James V Bible, and more.
-So that you know what to expect, open and skim each of those files, as with gedit.
-For instance, to open austinpowers.txt, open a terminal window and execute the below.
+So that you can test your implementation of speller, we've also provided you with a whole bunch of texts, among them the script from Austin Powers: International Man of

+Mystery, a sound bite from Ralph Wiggum, three million bytes from Tolstoy, some excerpts from Machiavelli and Shakespeare, the entirety of the King James V Bible, and more.
+So that you know what to expect, open and skim each of those files, all of which are in a directory called texts within your pset5 directory.